Skip to main

 McDaniel College and Duquesne University have formed a new partnership that gives McDaniel undergraduate students in the Economics and Business Administration department, as well as eligible alumni, preferred admission to four master’s degree programs at Duquesne’s Palumbo-Donahue School of Business.

-Photo courtesy of Duquesne University Palumbo-Donahue School of Business.
+(Photo courtesy of Duquesne University Palumbo-Donahue School of Business.)

-Future Opportunities
+Future Career Opportunities

 • Allegis Group